Moons08/personal-project-archive/180228_AWS_crontab/ReadMe.md

 #### what to do
 - scrape daily headlines with link
-- send a result to my slack channel, every morning
+- send results to my slack channel every morning
-- in AWS, automatically
+- by AWS, automatically

 #### what I used
 - AWS, selenium, Xvfp, crontap